tsliwowicz/crayon/README.md

 * `tailSecondsInterval` indicates we want this graph to update every 60 seconds.
 * `graphOpts` is the container for all the options regarding graph drawing.
 * `graphOpts.lineStyles` allows applying graph options per Metric using a regex match.
 * `aggregative` is one of Crayon's unique features.
-In this example, we want to draw the max value from each mintue.
+"Max" means we want the max value from each minute.
 * `width` I wouldn't even mention if it weren't for the "wholeLine" feature which binds the graph size to the window's.

 Phew, There are so many...
 Just one more: